saleor/saleor.io-learn/isr-commerce/adding-isr-product-page.md

 }
 ```

-In this scenerio we pre-fetch first 4 products to generate their pages ahead-of-time at build-time.
-And then, whenever the product page than these 4 pre-generated, we will block the request till the product page is generated using `fallback: 'blocking'`.
+The `fallback: 'blocking'` parameter specifies that whenever we receive a request for a page that hasn't been generated yet, Next.js will render that page on-demand as the request arrives.
+Future requests to this specific page will serve the pre-generated page from the cache.

 ---